-Juvenile delinquency cases refer to criminal accusations against a minor child or youth.
-In New Jersey, juvenile cases are filed with the Family Court alleging that a criminal related offense, crime or probation violation was committed by a person under the age of 18.
+Juvenile delinquency matters refer to criminal accusations against a minor, underage child or youth.
+In New Jersey, juvenile matters are filed with the Family Court alleging that a criminal related offense, crime or probation violation was committed by a person under the age of 18.
 The specific accusations or charges are listed on the juvenile delinquency complaint which is given to the parent or guardian by the police.
 In most cases, the court requires the juvenile to be represented by a lawyer because the potential penalties and consequences of juvenile delinquency are serious, such as a criminal record, youth detention, probation, community service, suspended driver's license, surcharges, restitution, along with problems with school, college admission, and future career.
 Mr. Bahadurian is an experienced juvenile lawyer and protects the rights of children accused of violating the law.
 He meets with the client and parent or guardian, interviews any potential defense witnesses, and reviews the police reports and records in order to prepare and present a pursuasive defense.

 Criminal Record Expungements